Lucas Paqueta: Man City's £80m transfer move for West Ham midfielder off amid betting investigation

-Man City's move for West Ham midfielder Lucas Paqueta is off due to an FA investigation into him over alleged betting breaches; an £80m deal had been agreed in principle last week; Paqueta is due to be interviewed by the FA as part of their investigation; he denies any wrongdoing
+Man City's move for West Ham midfielder Lucas Paqueta is off due to an FA investigation into him over alleged betting breaches; an £80m deal had been agreed in principle last week; Sources close to the deal hope Paqueta's move to City might still happen in January

 Manchester City’s £80m move to sign Lucas Paqueta from West Ham is off amid an FA betting investigation into the midfielder.